Open positions for Grad Students with Dr Vidoni at ANU CS. Please, follow each step.

-The candidate must be admissible with a fee waiver.
+The candidate must be admissible with a fee waiver, otherwise you will not be able to apply for scholarship.
 Please carefully read the information provided by our College before you do anything else.
 In the section Pre-application process > Step 1, you will find a self-assessment of eligibility.
 If you are eligible, then read the rest and continue on this page.

 You must be able to move into Australia for commencement.

 If the above two apply, then please continue reading.
 Anybody is welcome to apply.
 However, female candidates (or female-identifying) are especially encouraged to submit.